BenKluger/chalkboard/README.md

 ### Admin Section
 - View all created users and their information (not including passwords)
 - General functionality (accessed within dummy pages - this will be accessible in a future deliverable)
-  - Ability to viewmore detailed information than in the users tab, instructors only, and all available courses
+  - Ability to view more detailed information for instructors and students than in the users tab
+  - Ability to view all available courses

 ### Student Section